hiblaphp/async/README.md

 an existing function into a reusable async factory without changing the original function.

-The same performance considerations from the "avoid unnecessary wrapping" section apply — only use it when the wrapped function genuinely needs its own Fiber context for concurrent execution:
+The same performance considerations from the [avoid unnecessary wrapping](#avoid-unnecessary-wrapping) section apply — only use it when the wrapped function genuinely needs its own Fiber context for concurrent execution:
 ```php